banzayats/zabbix_api_scripts/README.md

-# Useful script for Zabbix
+# Useful scripts for Zabbix
 Here I will post scripts that will help automate various tasks in Zabbix.